scivision/fortran-pathlib/API.md

 p%relative_to("d")  !< ""
 ```

-Get path proximate to other path.
-This is a purely lexical operation.
+Get path proximate to other path, treating each path as "weakly_canonical".
+This requires the `<filesystem>` backend.

 ```fortran
 proximate_to(base, other)